-The most fitting description is it is, to some extent, dead in feeling despite is vibrant coloring: a simulated cut-out against the skyline of the park.
+The most fitting description is it is, to some extent, dead in feeling despite its vibrant coloring: a simulated cut-out against the skyline of the park.
 Without any indicative enfolding to help cover or add an enigma to its significance, the water reflections are the only things that provide it movement and vibrancy.

 London Mastaba is not related to London’s city, its culture, politics, the times, or the landscape.
-While on the outside, Mastaba (Arabic for a bench) is connected to the early Egyptian tombs, thematically, it is open to many interpretations.
+While on the outside, Mastaba (Arabic for a bench) is connected to the early Egyptian tombs.
+Thematically, it is open to many interpretations.
 Many might consider its size as well as singular monumentality as a resonance of fascist structures.
 The connection to oil also points to an exceptionally provocative continuing political hot topic.

 The London Mastaba marks Christo’s return to his earlier work involving intervening in public civic spaces using oil barrels.
 Along with Jeanne-Claude, he began wrapping and stacking the barrels in 1958.
-In 1962, he used some of them to barricade the Visconti street in Paris, mirroring the Berlin Wall, which had been constructed a year before.
+In 1962, he used some of them to barricade the Visconti street in Paris, mirroring the Berlin Wall, constructed a year before.

-Like Ai Weiwei, Christo’s private backstory and political experiences have found their ways into his practice.
+Like Ai Weiwei, Christo’s private backstory and political experiences have found their way into his practice.
 But unlike Ai Weiwei, whose political agenda is noticeably suggested, Christo refutes any intentional thematic content, thus making Christo’s work concurrently about everything and nothing.

 The experience one receives from Mastaba can be quite distasteful – the vivid mauve, red, and blue compare starkly with the vegetation of the grounds and the green summer grass.
 But some may ravel on the disquieting contrast.

-On the weekends, especially during summer, the park is usually packed with visitors with the lake jam-packed with chartered paddle vessels bobbing around the giant structure.
+On the weekends, especially during summer, the park is usually packed with visitors, with the lake jam-packed with chartered paddle vessels bobbing around the giant structure.